 One of the most beneficial features of the Atlassian Marketplace Bug Bounty Program is that you only pay for the first report of any valid vulnerability.
 This feature makes the program one of if not the most cost-efficient vulnerability detection tools available.

-If you’re a Vendor Partner in the Atlassian Marketplace, email a request to join the program to Matt Hart (the program owner) and he will work with you to get your program set up.
+If you’re a Vendor Partner in the Atlassian Marketplace, you can request to join the program by raising a ticket at this service desk.
+T he Atlassian Ecosystem Security Team will work with you to set up your program.

-Matt is also happy to answer any questions or queries you may have about the program.
+The Atlassian Ecosystem Security Team is also happy to answer any questions or queries you may have about the program via the same service desk.
 Alternatively, Bugcrowd offers an FAQ.